Fall 2015 Open Line

 We’re pleased that faculty members like Professor Foner are part of the fall schedule.
 Roosevelt House offers great opportunities for Hunter faculty to take part in book discussions and similar events as panelists or presenters.
 If you’re interested in exploring one of these possibilities, please reach out to Senior Director of Programs Fay Rosenfeld at firstname.lastname@example.org .

 In closing, let me encourage you to stay engaged with the Hunter community throughout the term.
-Please check your Hunter emails, your MyHunter page, Hunter’s many Twitter feeds (including @Hunter_College and @HunterPresident ), Instagram accounts ( @HunterCollege and @HunterPresident ), Hunter’s and pages, our interactive , the campus video screens, and the Hunter website to keep informed of college news and the wide array of events happening on campus.
-And please don’t hesitate to contact me ( firstname.lastname@example.org ) with any questions you have.
+Please check your Hunter emails, your MyHunter page, Hunter’s many Twitter feeds (including @Hunter_College and @HunterPresident ), Instagram accounts ( @HunterCollege and @HunterPresident ), Hunter’s Facebook and Flickr pages, our interactive online events calendar, the campus video screens, and the Hunter website to keep informed of college news and the wide array of events happening on campus.
+And please don’t hesitate to contact me ( email@example.com ) with any questions you have.

 My best wishes for a productive semester.